moienr/TemporalGAN/README.md

 # How to use

 ## 1. Download the dataset
-To download the dataset you can simply run [this notebook](./dataset/Dataset_creator.ipynb) in on your local machine or on Google Colab.
+To download the dataset, you can simply run [this notebook](./dataset/Dataset_creator.ipynb) on your local machine or on Google Colab.
 The notebook will download the dataset and preprocess it.

-A detailed description of the dataset and how to add your own data can be found in [dataset](./dataset/) folder.
+A detailed description of the dataset and how to add your own data can be found in the [dataset](./dataset/) folder.

 ## 1.1.
 Hard Evaluation
 In the paper, we mention that in order to evaluate the model, we have used a hard evaluation method.
-In this method, selected around 150 images from the test dataset, these images where showing dicernable urban changes.
+In this method, around 150 images were selected from the test dataset, and these images showed discernable urban changes.
 These images are listed in [this file](.\changedetection\changed_pairs.csv).

-if you went on and build your own dataset, you can use the same method to evaluate your model.Follow [this notebook](./changedetection/tensor_cd.ipynb) to create a new `.csv` file containing the images you want to evaluate your model on.
+If you went on and built your own dataset, you can use the same method to evaluate your model.
+Follow [this notebook](./changedetection/tensor_cd.ipynb) to create a new `.csv` file containing the images you want to evaluate your model on.

 ## 2. Train the model
-To train the model run the [train.py](./train.py) file.
+To train the model, run the [train.py](./train.py) file.

 ```bash
 > conda activate pytorch_env